-As of March 31, 2014
+As of Mar ch 31, 2014

-As of March 31, 2014 Pro Forma(1) (in thousands) Pro Forma As Adjusted(2)(3)
+As o f March 31, Pro Forma As

+2014 Pro Forma(1) Adjusted(2)(3)

+(in thousands) (unaudited)

-Balance Sheet Data: (unaudited)
+Balance Sheet Data:

-Cash and cash equivalents \$ 764 764 19,364
+Cash and cash equivalents \$ 764

-Working capital (deficit) (13,704) 676 19,276
+Working capital (deficit) (13,704)

-Total assets 1,031 1,031 19,631
+Total assets 1,031

 Convertible promissory notes 14,379

 Convertible preferred stock 23,808

-Deficit accumulated during the development stage (57,935) (57,935) (57,935)
+Deficit accumulated during the development stage (57,935)

-Total stockholders' equity (deficit) (38,687) 2,468 21,068
+Total stockholders' equity (deficit) (38,687)

-(1) The pro forma column reflects (i) the filing of an amendment to our amended and restated certificate of incorporation on July 28, 2014; (ii) the automatic conversion of outstanding shares of our convertible preferred stock as of March 31, 2014 into an aggregate of 865,429 shares of common stock immediately prior to the closing of this offering; (iii) the automatic conversion of the 2010/2012 convertible promissory notes into 3,834,478 shares of common stock as if it had occurred as of March 31, 2014; and (iv) the issuance of convertible promissory notes in 2014 and automatic conversion of those notes into 332,886 units, which shall consist of 332,886 shares of common stock and warrants to purchase 332,886 shares of common stock, as if they had occurred as of March 31, 2014 and the receipt of approximately \$1.8 million of gross proceeds from such sale.
+(1) The proforma column reflects (i) the filing of our amended and restated certificate of incorporation and the automatic conversion of outstanding shares of our convertible preferred stock as of March 31, 2014 into an aggregate of shares of common stock immediately prior to the closing of this offering; (ii) the automatic conversion of the 2010/2012 convertible promissory notes in 2014 and automatic conversion of those notes into units as if they had occurred as of March 31, 2014; (iii) the issuance of convertible promissory notes in 2014 and the receipt of approximately \$1.8 million of gross proceeds from such sale and (iv) shares of our common stock issuable upon the exercise of warrants issued in connection with our 2010/2012 convertible promissory notes outstanding as of March 31, 2014.

-- (2) The pro forma as adjusted column reflects the pro forma adjustments described in footnote (1) above and the sale by us of 2,666,666 units in this offering at an assumed initial public offering price of \$7.50 per unit, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us. - (3) A \$1.00 increase (decrease) in the assumed initial public offering price of \$7.50 per unit would increase (decrease) each of cash and cash equivalents, working capital and total assets by \$2.5 million and decrease (increase) total stockholders' equity (deficit) by \$2.5 million, assuming the number of units we are offering, as set forth on the cover page of this prospectus, remains the same, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+- (2) The pro forma as adjusted column reflects the pro forma adjustments described in footnote (1) above and the sale by us of units in this offering at an assumed initial public offering price of \$ per unit, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us. - (3) A \$1.00 increase (decrease) in the assumed initial public offering price of \$ per unit would increase (decrease) each of cash and cash equivalents, working capital and total assets by \$ million and decrease (increase) total stockholders' equity (deficit) by \$ million, assuming the number of units we are offering, as set forth on the cover page of this prospectus, remains the same, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
 We may also increase or decrease the number of units we are offering.
-An increase (decrease) of 1,000,000 units in the number of units we are offering would increase (decrease) each of cash and cash equivalents, working capital and total assets by approximately \$7.0 million and decrease (increase) total stockholders' equity (deficit) by approximately \$7.0 million, assuming the assumed initial public offering price per unit, as set forth on the cover page of this prospectus, remains the same.
+An increase (decrease) of 1,000,000 units in the number of units we are offering would increase (decrease) each of cash and cash equivalents, working capital and total assets by approximately \$ million and decrease (increase) total stockholders' equity (deficit) by approximately \$ million, assuming the assumed initial public offering price per unit, as set forth on the cover page of this prospectus, remains the same.
 The pro forma as adjusted information is illustrative only, and we will adjust this information based on the actual initial public offering price, number of units offered and other terms of this offering determined at pricing.